Protecting the precious environment

 “ComRezi Akabane” utilizes wood for the common living spaces on the second to fifth floors of the student residence building.
 “BRANSIESTA Urayasu” was our first completed condominium featuring wooden construction in exclusive areas, with the top floor residential units (14 in total) being constructed from wood.

-The Haseko Group has worked on research and development of wooden architecture since 2014, and we have completed 14 projects and have 9 projects currently under construction. (as of August 2023)
+The Haseko Group has worked on research and development of wooden architecture since 2014, and we have completed 16 projects and have 7 projects currently under construction. (as of July 2024)

-A project featuring fire-resistant wooden structure on the its top four floors, “(provisional name) Meguro-ku Chuocho 1-chome Plan” is scheduled to be completed in March 2025.
+A project featuring fire-resistant wooden structure on the its top four floors, “Meguro-ku Chuocho 1-chome Plan” is scheduled to be completed in March 2025.
+We have expanded the HASEKO-version BIM system to make it compatible with wooden structures, and utilized it in the basic design and detailed design phases of this project.
 We will continue our efforts to challenge the adoption of wood in high-rise buildings and expand its application from the current rental condominium to include for-sale condominium development.

 We will continue to promote the use of wood in construction with the goal of achieving carbon neutrality in 2050.

-Structural diagram of top floor
+Structural diagram of Meguro-ku Chuocho 1-chome Plan

-Energy-saving activities conducted by all companies in the Group
+Initiatives conducted by all Group companies

-Haseko Group is promoting energy saving in offices, centering on the activities by the “Response to Climate Change Office Working Group (WG).”
+The Haseko Group is promoting energy saving in offices, centering on the “activities by the Response to Climate Change Office Working Group (WG).”

 Reduction of CO2 by Donating PET Bottle Caps

 The Haseko Group donates PET bottle caps as a part of its daily ecological activities.
-In fiscal 2022, we collected PET bottle caps equivalent to 593 kg from our Offices and construction sites and donated them to the Japan Committee, Vaccines for the World’s Children (JCV).
+In fiscal 2023, we collected PET bottle caps equivalent to 809.14 kg from our Offices and construction sites and donated them to the Japan Committee, Vaccines for the World’s Children (JCV).

-This contributed to the reduction of CO2 emissions resulting from incinerating PET bottle caps by 1,864 kg.
+This contributed to the reduction of CO2 emissions resulting from incinerating PET bottle caps by 2,550 kg.

 Registered as a Supporter of “COOL CHOICE” Campaign Promoted by the Ministry of the Environment